Techovia-Solutions/website/README.md

 ---

-## 🌐 What is Techovia Solutions?
+## 🌐 What is Techovia labs?

-Techovia Solutions combines the power of **no-code web design** and **full-stack engineering**.
+Techovia labs combines the power of **no-code web design** and **full-stack engineering**.
-Create beautiful, production-ready websites in your browser — or get our team to build and deploy end-to-end custom solutions for you.
+Create beautiful, production-ready websites in your browser — or get our team to build and deploy end-to-end custom labs for you.

 ✅ Free Mobile Website Builder
 ✅ Full-Stack Development Services